rails/rails/guides/source/active_record_querying.md

 ### Specifying Conditions on the Joined Tables

-You can specify conditions on the joined tables using the regular "Array":#array-conditions and "String":#pure-string-conditions conditions.
-"Hash conditions":#hash-conditions provides a special syntax for specifying conditions for the joined tables:
+You can specify conditions on the joined tables using the regular [Array](array-conditions) and [String](#pure-string-conditions) conditions.
+[Hash conditions](#hash-conditions) provides a special syntax for specifying conditions for the joined tables:

 ```ruby
 time_range = (Time.now.midnight - 1.day)..Time.now.midnight